EdwinKingori/LLMXTweetsAnalysis/README.md

 ## Future Enhancements
 - **Integrate OpenAI API**: Replace the mock LLM client with a live API integration for advanced classification.
 - **Web Interface**: Add a FastAPI-based web service for real-time tweet classification.
-- **Improved Keyword Management**: Develop a GUI tool for managing the Excel file.
+- **Improved Keyword Management**: Develop a GUI tool for managing the Excel/CSV DB file.

 ---

 ## Contributing
 Feel free to fork this repository and submit pull requests.
 Contributions are welcome!

----

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.